 Reemami, the brand launched by Reema Al Banna in 2009, is one of our favorites because of its strong, feminist stance.
-Reemami is known for its quirky, whimsical prints, but behind each artistic scene is a message about the strength of women (her boxing-themed collection is an excellent example).
-While Savoir Flair was in Paris for Fashion Week, we visited Al Banna at her showroom where were treated to a sneak preview of her Fall/Winter 2016 collection which includes some of her best work to date.
+Reemami is known for its quirky, whimsical prints, but behind each artistic scene is a message about the strength of women (her Spring/Summer 2018 collection is an excellent example).
 We are more than excited to see her brand grow and reach a new audience as the young designer continues to expand her creative reach.

 Although Taller Marmo was launched in October of 2013 by designers Riccardo Audisio and Yago Goicoechea, results were fast for this young Dubai-based brand.
 In two short years, the excellence of their work was recognized by the International Woolmark Prize when they won the regional portion of the competition, and flew to New York City to represent the UAE with a gorgeous six-piece capsule collection.
 Modernity is a driving force behind their aesthetic, leading them to update traditional suiting with festive prints, or tufts of feathers, thereby providing a unique and luxurious wardrobe for the working woman of today.